xengeo/java-fundamentals/bites/05_instance_fields_bite.md

 * getQuestionOne -> returns the first question
 * getQuestionTwo -> returns the second question

 Inside the `main` method, create an instance of Quiz, call the two instance methods and print the return values.

 [Example Solution](https://youtu.be/oFkHM5HFzZk)

 ## Challenge

-Create a class called `ProgrammingLanguage` which has three instance fields
+Create a class called `ProgrammingLanguage` which has three instance fields:

 * `String name`
 * `Integer yearOfCreation`
 * `String creator`

 In the main method, create three instances of the `ProgrammingLanguage` class and print the three instance fields of each one.

 [Next Challenge](06_arithmetic_bite.md)